RAJAT72528/mx-e-commerce-scraper/README.md

 # Amazon Order Scraper

-A TypeScript application that logs into Amazon.in, handles Multi-Factor Authentication (MFA), and extracts order information including product names, prices, and links.
+A TypeScript application that logs into Amazon.in, handles Multi-Factor Authentication (MFA), and extracts order information (of Products, Movies rented, Gift card Purchases etc.) including product names, prices, and links.

 ## Table of Contents